 The larger the team, the more impractical it is for a CEO to cover for a CTO.
 Either everything will go south (all of the other departments), or you’ll try juggling between 5–7 teams weekly, paying limited attention to each.

 This may lead to a decreased employee satisfaction (and layoffs), delayed milestones, chaos in the tech department.

 A CTO is a CTO for a reason.
 A CEO should not step in as a CTO unless the startup has just been bootstrapped (< 5 people).
 VP of Engineering is a managerial role handling day-to-day operations while CTOs are in charge of research, architecture, design, and the technological vision of the company as a whole.

 How Is a CTO Different From Project Managers and Lead Developers?

 A project manager may deal with your offshore team and your client – or your management team if your products are internal.
 This may be handy in terms of keeping everything on track or reporting delays and possible problems early on.

-Your project manager can also identify problems or help out with testing the separate iterations of the product, assist with documentation and so on.
-If you implement an agile model and there are regular scope changes, someone should be in charge with communicating these to developers and updating the time frames accordingly.
+Your project manager can also identify problems or help out with testing the separate iterations of the product, assist with documentation, and so on.
+If you implement an agile model and there are regular scope changes, someone should be in charge of communicating these to developers and updating the time frames accordingly.